Refine, merge, or compare searches

 Use AND when a measure should require both concepts.
 Use OR when either concept should count.
 Use AND NOT when a search should exclude a known false-positive concept.

-ANDkeeps sentences that match both searches.ORkeeps sentences that match either search.AND NOTkeeps sentences from the first search that do not match the second search.
+ANDkeeps sentences matched by both searches.ORkeeps sentences matched by either search, including sentences that only the second search matched.AND NOTkeeps sentences from the first search that the second search did not match.

 For complex queries with large keyword groups, it can be clearer to run separate searches and merge them than to maintain one long query.
 Keep the merge logic in the reproducibility record.

-For the final measure, record the exact query, date range, any selected options, merge logic where used, export date, and downstream normalization choice.
+Record the final definition per the reproducibility checklist: the exact query, date range, selected options, merge or comparison logic where used, and the export date.